Fire Alarm Permit

 What Is It?

+Fire alarm technicians require SFD fire alarm certification.
 You may also need a business license if you are working in Seattle, even if your office is outside the city.

 How Much Does It Cost?

-There is a basic fee for fire alarms.
+SDCI fees: There is a basic fee for the SDCI electrical review and inspection of the fire alarm's wiring.
 Each fire alarm controller and each device (such as horn, strobe, speaker, etc.) costs an additional small fee.
 All fees are subject to an additional technology fee.
 See our Fee Subtitle for details.
-Additional Fire Department fees apply.

 How Long Does It Take?

 Our review time for your permit depends on how complex your project is and the quality and completeness of your original application.
+For SFD plan review, we estimate 2-4 weeks from time of submittal.
+Please arrange for your SFD inspection early, we are scheduling 3-4 weeks out due to staffing levels.

 Steps To Get Your Permit